 - b.
 Payment shall be based on the employee's hourly rate of pay at the time of retirement or as of the date of death. - c.
 Payment shall eliminate all sick leave credit accrued by the employee at Portage County and any sick leave credit transferred from another public entity.
-Employees who are subsequently rehired will receive no prior sick leave credit and are not eligible for any future payment of unused sick leave under this policy. - d.
-Eligible County employees, retiring from active service shall request such payment in writing in order to initiate the payment process.
+Employees who are subsequently rehired will receive no prior sick leave credit and are not eligible for any future payment of unused sick leave under this policy, excluding the Annual Sick Leave Cash Incentive program in Section 23(J). - Eligible County employees, retiring from active service shall request such payment in writing in order to initiate the payment process.